Qonto for a Crypto Company Account: A Case-by-Case Generalist (2026)

 How this fits the banking options

 In the framework, Qonto exemplifies the generalist business account with a case-by-case crypto policy; Mercury exemplifies the fintech over partner banks category.
-Different categories, each with its own conditions — stated factually, not ranked; confirm each provider's current terms.
+They are different categories, each with its own conditions — stated factually, not ranked.
+Confirm each provider's current terms.

 Wag3s is not a bank.
-Wag3s HR and the finance OS keep the reconciled record across whichever account is used — so payroll, supplier, tax and bank-reconciliation data stays intact and auditable, and a company can move if a case-by-case policy or the 30-day clause forces a change.
+What Wag3s HR and the finance OS do is keep the reconciled record across whichever account you use — so payroll, supplier, tax and bank-reconciliation data stays intact and auditable, and a company can move if a case-by-case policy or the 30-day clause forces a change.
+It supports, rather than replaces, the banking and legal counsel a provider decision warrants.
 See the HR product page.

 Further reading